 🖐 In this blog post we’ll share all known regulation around recreational drone use in Tasmania (Launceston & Hobart, TAS).
-Give a 👍 at the end of this post & feel free to share your experience or any updates you might have in the Australia Drone Discussion Group.
+Give a 👍 at the end of this post & feel free to share your experience or any updates you might have in the Australia Drone Forum.
 Keep in mind that the content below is updated to the best of our knowledge & does not replace official sources & your research.

 Tasmania (TAS) follows the common rules of the Australian Civil Aviation Safety Authority (CASA).
 If you're looking for the unmanned aerial vehicle rules of Australia then click here.

 As for a shortcut, no matter where in Tasmania, you should fly:

 at a maximum altitude of 120 m above the ground.

 away from private property, vehicles in movement, people or large crowds (including over beaches, stadiums or parks) & respect individuals' privacy.

 at least 5.5 km away from airports (any airport, seaplane base or area where aircraft or helicopter take off & land) & give way to all other type of aircraft.

 only during permitting weather & within your sight at all times.